Waterford Motorcycle Accident Attorney

-At AutoAccident.com, we’ve helped many motorcyclists since 1982 in obtaining compensation to cover all of their medical expenses, lost wages, and pain and suffering after being injured by a negligent driver or other entity.
-We offer a free, no-obligation consultation to review your case, answer your questions and tell you what options there are to recover damages.
+At AutoAccident.com, we've helped many motorcyclists since 1982 in obtaining compensation to cover all of their medical expenses, lost wages, and pain and suffering after being injured by a negligent driver or other entity.
+We offer a free, no-obligation consultation to review your case, answer your questions and tell you the options to recover damages.
 I even wrote the California Motorcycle Accident Handbook, which answers basic questions asked by riders after an injury accident.
 Additional information is available on our website.Combating Prejudice Against Motorcyclists

 Motorcycle riders often take a bad rap because of all those old movies that portray them in a negative light.
 Nothing could be further from the truth.
-Most riders are responsible citizens and find that riding a motorcycle is practical, enjoyable, and convenient.
-The last thing they want to do is be involved in an accident, where they could face serious injuries or become a fatality.
+Most riders are responsible citizens and find riding a motorcycle practical, enjoyable, and convenient.
+The last thing they want to do is be involved in an accident, where they could face serious injuries or become fatality.

 Combatting these false assumptions by insurance companies and juries is what we do.
-Biased perceptions and false information can affect the outcome of a claim, and we know how to combat that.A Waterford Motorcycle Accident Can Cause Severe Injuries
+Biased perceptions and incorrect information can affect the outcome of a claim, and we know how to combat that.A Waterford Motorcycle Accident Can Cause Severe Injuries